-International Workshop on ‘Designing Digitally Robust Research Libraries for the 21st Century’
+International Workshop on Digital Research Libraries

 As we hope to enter the endemic of the COVID-19 saga, it is time to take stock of the situation across sectors, tackle challenges and maximize opportunities.
 For libraries to navigate this landscape, we need to embrace means and avenues of entrepreneurship to ensure relevance in the new normal.
 The increased focus on e-learning has had a strong bearing on libraries to be able to provide large amount of e-Resources, coupled with cutting edge digital services towards meeting the demands of teaching-learning.
 In other words, the pace and efficacy of digital transformation will shape the future of our libraries.